li0ard/ecdsa_icao/README.md

 # ecdsa_icao

-This is a pure JS implementation of ECDSA for eMRTD certificates (ICAO 9303 p.12) with explicit ECC parameters
+This is a pure JS implementation of ECDSA features for eMRTD certificates (ICAO 9303 p.12) with explicit ECC parameters

 > [Docs](https://li0ard.github.io/ecdsa_icao)